Raising ducks (especially ducklings) is easy, and ducks are some of the most entertaining and useful livestock you can add to your farm!

 Your shelter can be as fancy or as basic as you want, and you can keep your ducks with chickens if you only want one coop.

-I’ve seen duck houses made out of chain link fence and tarps, and I’ve seen children’s playhouses repurposed as coops.
+I’ve seen duck houses made out of chain link fences and tarps, and I’ve seen children’s playhouses repurposed as coops.
 As long as they can stay dry and away from predators, any shelter will work.

 Our duck house isn’t anything fancy (it’s actually a repurposed shed), but it works well and keeps them dry and warm!

-More Resources on Raising Ducks:
+More Resources on Raising Ducks

 A11fa7dc8219e3d97e0ed6043ea2d515?s=100&d=mm&r=g